Skip to main content

 In a nutshell, Easel is powerful enough to be interesting, but simple enough to be accessible.

-In other game engines, you have to lay out your code the way the computer executes it, which is not always the way that makes sense to humans.
+Most game engines require you to organise your code in the way the computer executes it.
+Normally this means splitting your code into frame-by-frame state machines, which does not really match the way which humans think about game logic.
 This can make it difficult to follow the flow of your code.
 Beginners can get lost easily!

 Easel is different for a few reasons.